pgaudit/set_user/README.md

 If another extension implements the post-execution hooks, `post_set_user_hook` and `post_reset_user_hook`, `set_user` must be listed before that extension in `shared_preload_libraries`.
-This is due to the way `shared_preload_libraries` are opened and loaded into memory by postgres: the hooks need to be loaded into memory before their implementations can access them.
+This is due to the way `shared_preload_libraries` are opened and loaded into memory by Postgres: the hooks need to be loaded into memory before their implementations can access them.

 ## Installation